The Taste Index: How to Pick a Tea Based on the Flavors You Love

 - Lapsang Souchong: Also called Russian Caravan, this famous Chinese black tea sees some smoke during processing, which yields a rich and heady cup.
 Traditionally, as in our Tongmu Reserve version of this tea, the touch of smoke was subtle, but foreign drinkers responded so well to heavily smoked versions that it's become a style all its own.

-- Tieguanyin Deep Roast: Hours of careful roasting transform this oolong into a deep and intense smoldering wonder.
-As you steep and resteep, the charcoal aroma gradually gives way to the floral tea underneath.
+- High Mountain Ali Shan Traditional Style: Multiple sessions of careful roasting by a renown expert transform this oolong into a smooth, smoldering wonder.
+As you steep and resteep, the balanced charcoal aroma gradually gives way to nuances underneath.

 - Tieluohan: Oolong teas from the Wuyi Cliffs of China are renowned for their deep roast—which occurs many times over several months—and strong mineral flavor.
 Scotch whisky drinkers, this is the tea for you.